-One of the biggest attractions in Ecuador is in the province of Chimborazo.
-The government of Eloy Alfaro commissioned the "toughest railroad in the world" project to North American technicians with the objective of transporting products and reducing the 17-hour journey from Guayaquil, on the coast, to Quito in the Andes.
-Thus, from the mouth of the Guayas River, the Devil’s Nose climbed the slopes of the majestic Chimborazo to reach Quito for the first time in 1908.
-Unfortunately, the condors left the site when the works began and many human lives were lost during its construction due to landslides and tropical diseases, difficulties that were considered as diabolical, a determining detail in the naming of the railroad.
+One of the most exciting things to do in Ecuador is to ride the Devil’s Nose Railway, situated in the province of Chimborazo.
+Designed to connect the coastal city of Guayaquil to the capital, Quito, construction started on this one-of-a-kind railway in 1901.
+The Ecuadorian government commissioned the project to build the ‘toughest railroad in the world’ to North American engineers, with the aim of speeding up product transportation and reducing the 17-hour journey from the coast to the Andes.
+Thus, from the mouth of the Guayas River, the Devil’s Nose climbed the slopes of the majestic Chimborazo mountains, finally reaching Quito for the first time in 1908.

-It has been cataloged as a world masterpiece of railway engineering for allowing the train to move in a zig-zag on a wall of rock almost perpendicular, forward and backward, with manual changes of the track, descending and ascending until reaching sufficient height to continue towards the viewpoint.
+Considered a masterpiece of railway engineering, if you ride the Devil’s Nose in Ecuador you’re in for an exciting experience!
+The train moves in a zig-zag on the side of an impenetrable wall of rock, moving forward and backwards, descending and ascending until finally reaching sufficient height to continue towards a viewpoint.

 This railroad route invites you to enjoy the beautiful Andean landscapes of cloud-covered mountains, the Chanchán River and wildlife-rich forests.
 If you are lucky enough to sit in a window seat you can enjoy deft-defying views over the edge of the mountain, not for the faint of heart but certainly an exhilarating ride!